tkirkland/Archive_Fonts/README.md

 - Excludes default Windows fonts
 - Groups fonts by family
 - Creates zip archives for each font family
-- Uses Python's built-in zipfile module for compression
+- Uses 7zip for compression if available (with better compression), falls back to Python's built-in zipfile module
 - Creates a local Git repository
 - Uploads to GitHub with LFS support (automatically uses LFS for files larger than 70MB)
 - Provides detailed logging and progress indicators